N3M3515069/ML-DS/README.md

 # ML-DS
-Uploading and updating the Jupyter notebook using waht i have learnt and learning
+Uploading and updating the Jupyter notebook using what I have learnt and learning